MR-001 and Data Privacy in French Clinical Trials

 When embarking on clinical trials, it’s important for organizations to handle participants’ personal data with heightened caution, given its sensitive nature.
 Simultaneously, compliance with specific legal requirements, especially those unique to each country, becomes imperative.
 Take France, for instance.
 The CNIL, its data protection authority, requires organizations to obtain prior authorization to conduct certain types of research.

 Fortunately, navigating the intricate landscape of data protection during clinical trials is eased by the CNIL’s reference methodologies.
 These present a structured approach to compliance.
-Adhering to one of these methodologies empowers organizations to process personal data through self-declared compliance, sidestepping the often cumbersome prior authorization process.
-In this post, our spotlight is on one specific methodology: MR-001.
+Adhering to one of these methodologies allows organizations to process personal data through self-declared compliance, sidestepping the often cumbersome prior authorization process.

 What is MR-001?

-MR-001 is CNIL’s research methodology for studies requiring consent from participants and is tailored for:
+MR-001 is CNIL’s research methodology for studies requiring consent from participants.
+Following the 2026 revision, it is tailored for:

 • interventional research, including research with minimal risks and constraints;